moneybutton/bsv/README.md

    modifies.

-10. Use the features of ES6 (ECMAScript 6, the latest version of javascript) available in the latest stable releases of io.js. fullnode is not intended to work with node.js 0.10, although it does work with node 0.12 with the --harmony flag.
-Once the merger of io.js and node.js is completed, we will migrate to use whatever features are available in that new version of node.js (which will probably be what is available in io.js today).
+10. Use the features of ES6 (ECMAScript 6, the latest version of javascript) available in the latest stable releases of node.js. fullnode is not intended to work with node.js 0.10, although it does work with node 0.12 with the --harmony flag.

 ## Alpha Caveat ##